 One could think of WireEdit as a Microsoft Word™ for captured network data.
 All other packet editing tools are very limited in their ability to edit binary encoded stack layers above TCP/UDP without breaking packets' integrity.
-WireEdit is a *full-stack* packet editor by design.
-It doesn't break packets' integrity at any layer.
+WireEdit is a full-stack packet editor by design.
+It preserves packets' integrity at all layers during editing.

 Short answer: By design if you can dissect X at Y, you can edit X at Y.

-Yes, the CLI version of WireEdit is available.
+Yes, a CLI version of WireEdit is available.

 Please check our FlowCoder product.

 Yes if you want to "break" a packet for testing purposes.
 Otherwise there is no need to edit packet binaries directly.

 No. Absolutely not.

 Yes.
 The changes made will be pushed to the fragments the packet has been reassembled from.

 Full support for all 4G/LTE 3GPP Mobile Core protocols and interfaces including SS7, RANAP, DIAMETER, and VoLTE.